andreatta-ale/analixText/article/paper.md

 # Summary

 Generating, plotting, and analyzing sensor's data is time-consuming.
 In a context where the demand for rapid diagnostics is increasing, the assistance of intelligent processes that abstract a significant portion of the work is essential.
 Analix is software that performs the analysis of data from magnetoelastic sensors subjected to an environment containing an external agent (such as SARS-CoV-2 virus).
 Magnetoelastic sensors have a fundamental vibration frequency, which decreases as their mass increases.
 In developing magnetoelastic sensors with an active surface, these are divided into test and control groups.
 The test sensors are exposed to a medium containing recombinant protein of SARS-CoV-2, and their response in frequency spaceis registered.
 Control sensors are tested the same way, but exposed to a medium without the recombinant protein, so no major resonant frequency change is expected.
 The Analix software precisely determined the sensors' resonant frequency, this allow a safe and fast way to diagnose the presence of an external agent.
 A machine learning classifier generated a portable model applicable to different scenarios.
-This work demonstrates the construction of the analysis routine until the final model.

 # Statement of need